Sans-drian/OOP-Week-6-Forum/README.md

 Here are the solutions for the forum assignment.

-Note: I realized that I didn't have this completed and that is why they are updated now.
+Note: I realized that I didn't have this completed and that is why they are updated recently instead of in the forum period.